 As if monthly shedding of your uterine lining wasn’t enough of an inconvenience, many women suffer from a variety of uterus diseases as well.
-Although many of them are not life-threatening, they can cause unwanted symptoms, disrupt daily life, and even lead to dissatisfaction with your sexual experiences.
+Although many of them are not life-threatening, they can cause unpleasant symptoms, disrupt daily life, and even negatively affect your sex life.
 One such disease is called adenomyosis.

-Adenomyosis is a condition in which the endometrium, or inner lining of the uterus, breaks through into the deeper muscle layer of your uterus, called the myometrium.
-It’s a subdivision of endometriosis, which is when endometrium grows into the area outside your uterus.
-Although benign, it can be debilitating enough to impair your quality of life.
+Adenomyosis is a condition in which the endometrium, or the inner lining of the uterus, breaks through into the deeper muscle layer of your uterus, called the myometrium.
+Although benign, this condition can be debilitating enough to affect your quality of life.
 It can be diffuse, occurring all over the uterus, or it can be localized to one area, which is called focal adenomyosis.

 Causes?
 A Few Good Guesses

 There are also other hypotheses as to the cause of adenomyosis.
-Different schools of thought have to do with how the endometrial tissue is initially displaced into the myometrium.
 Some of the theories include:

 Regardless of the cause of the displacement, the growth of the endometrial cells in the myometrium fluctuates with hormone levels.
 This is one of the reasons that hormone therapy is a mainstay of treatment for adenomyosis.

 Symptoms of adenomyosis can resemble other uterus diseases like leiomyoma, uterine fibroids, or myometrial cysts.
 Your specific history and an OB/GYN exam provide a clearer picture for a proper diagnosis of adenomyoma.
 Some risk factors that may predispose you to developing adenomyosis include being middle-aged, having had previous uterine surgery like a C-section or fibroid removal, and having had children.